 To say summers in Nashville are hot is an understatement.
-The humidity can make the air feel so thick that doing anything outside can be a daunting task.
-Fortunately there are a number of ice cream shops, restaurants, and dessert stops in town peddling frozen treats that can help you cool off on a hot day.
-These are, specifically, 10 premium ice cream scoop shops worth seeking out when out and about in Music City.Read More
+The humidity can make the air feel so thick that doing anything outside is a daunting task.
+Fortunately there are a number of ice cream shops in town peddling frozen treats to cool you off quickly.
+Here are Nashville’s premium ice cream scoop shops, from vegan specialists to Mexican ice cream experts and old-school favorites.Read More

 Bobbie's Dairy Dip